iEARN-USA’s Compañeros de Clase Globales Welcomes Students from Oaxaca Through New Stevens Initiative Partnership

 Other significant projects showcased by 2 iEARN educators from Drochia and Ungheni districts included initiatives that promote intercultural dialogue and digital citizenship, crucial in preparing students to navigate the digital landscape with ethical awareness.
 Such projects ensure that Moldovan students are not only prepared for future academic challenges but also equipped to become responsible digital citizens.

-A significant highlight of the conference was the invitation from Cornelia Paltfon, iEARN-Romania Country Representative, who warmly encouraged Moldovan educators to participate in the “Folk Costumes Around the Globe” project.
+A significant highlight of the conference was the invitation from Cornelia Platon, iEARN-Romania Country Representative, who warmly encouraged Moldovan educators to participate in the “Folk Costumes Around the Globe” project.
 Cornelia spoke passionately about preserving and celebrating the rich cultural heritage of traditional folk costumes from different countries.
 She highlighted how the project serves as a powerful tool for exploring national identity and fostering cross-cultural respect.

 Through virtual exhibitions and exchanges, this initiative allows students to share the beauty and significance of their traditional garments while learning about the cultural expressions of others.
 This project represents a bridge between cultural appreciation and global understanding, and many Moldovan teachers were eager to participate.